manfredsteyer/closure-post/index.md

 This is an huge improvement over using the CLI with webpack which led to bundles with about 390K for a quite similar "Hello-Word"-App.

-In order to make a fair comparison, we also need to include packages ``@angular/forms`` and ``@angular/http`` as these packages are also imported into the CLI based app:
+In order to make a fair comparison, we also need to include the packages ``@angular/forms`` and ``@angular/http`` as these packages are also imported into the CLI based app:

 ```
 npm i @angular/http --save